Gogmagog (giant): Later versions

 Gogmagog's combat with Corineus according to Geoffrey was repeated in Wace's Anglo-Norman Brut and Layamon's Middle-English Brut.
 Because Geoffrey's work was regarded as fact until the late 17th century, the story continued to appear in most early histories of Britain.
 Some expanded on the Historia, such as John of Hauville's Architrenius (c.
 1184), which describes how "the towering height of Gemagog's twelve cubits, rushing upon them, was enough to terrify the Trojans, until he was overthrown by the strong limbs of Corineus" and goes on to say that before the time of Brutus:

+[Britain] provided a home only for a few Titans, whose garments came from the damp bodies of wild beasts, who drank blood from goblets of wood, who made their homes in caves, their beds out of brush, their tables from rocks.
+Hunting gave them food, rape served for love, slaughter was their entertainment.
+Brute strength was their law, madness their courage, impulsive violence their warfare.
+Battle was their death, and thickets were their tombs.
+The whole land complained of these mountain-dwelling monsters, but they were for the most part the terror of the western region, and their mad ravages most afflicted you, Cornwall, uttermost threshold of the west wind.
+It was the might of Corineus, ever ready for battle, that drove these creatures headlong into Avernos.
+In a Herculean struggle he lifted Gemagog, twelve cubits tall, on high, then cast his Antaean enemy from a rock into the sea.
+Drunken Thetis drank the stream of blood he gave forth.
+The sea scattered his limbs; Cerberus received his shade.